2023 Most Popular Other Biological Sciences Master's Degree Schools in Virginia

 Of the 20 students majoring in biomedical science at Virginia Tech, 35% are male and 65% are female.

-Full Biological & Biomedical Sciences (Other) at Virginia Tech Report
+Read full report on Biological & Biomedical Sciences (Other) at Virginia Tech

-Out of the 4 schools in Virginia that were part of this year’s ranking, Eastern Virginia Medical School landed the # 3 spot on the list.
-Located in the city of Norfolk, Eastern Virginia Medical School is a public college with a small student population.
+The in-demand master’s degree programs at Eastern Virginia Medical School helped the school earn the #3 place on this year’s ranking of the most popular biological and biomedical sciences (other) schools in Virginia.
+Located in the midsize city of Norfolk, Eastern Virginia Medical School is a public college with a small student population.

 Of the 11 students majoring in biomedical science at Eastern Virginia Medical School, 55% are male and 45% are female.

-Full Biological & Biomedical Sciences (Other) at Eastern Virginia Medical School Report
+Read full report on Biological & Biomedical Sciences (Other) at Eastern Virginia Medical School

 Women make up 63% of the biomedical science majors at the school.